 - The LO Inputs section is where the user selects the LO mode (Internal or External) and can initiate the LO calibration sequence. - LO Source: Choose source of LO's, either select instruments internal LO's (default setting) or external LO sources. - Freq Cnt: Applies only to External LO calibration and frequency counter reading.
-Increasing the frequency counter interval to increases calibration accuracy, however increasing the frequency counter interval will also increase LO calibration time. - Calibrate LO's: The instrument will automatically run through a calibration sequence for the internal or external LO's. - To account for any drifting of the internal references, the HA7062D internal LO's should be calibrated once every three months in the first year of use, and at least once per year after the first year of use.
-The instrument must be allowed to warm up for at least 10 minutes prior to calibrating the LO's to allow the internal OCXO's to reach operating temperature.
-Note: Make certain that the DUT is disconnected from the instrument when performing the LO Calibration. - External LO's must be calibrated prior to the first measurement, and after each time the unit has been power cycled as the calibration data is stored in volatile memory. - View Calibration Report: Display's calibration data for each LO.
+Increasing the frequency counter interval to increases calibration accuracy, however increasing the frequency counter interval will also increase LO calibration time. - Calibrate LO's: The instrument will automatically run through a calibration sequence for the internal or external LO's.
+This calibration is only to account for any drift of the internal OCXO's and ensures accurate LO frequency tuning.
+If there are PLL locking errors, calibrate the LO's. - To account for any drifting of the internal references, the HA7062C internal LO's should be calibrated once every three months in the first year of use, and at least once per year after the first year of use.
+The instrument must be allowed to warm up for at least 10 minutes prior to calibrating the LO's to allow the internal OCXO's to reach operating temperature. - External LO's must be calibrated prior to the first measurement, and after each time the unit has been power cycled as the calibration data is stored in volatile memory. - View Calibration Report: Display's calibration data for each LO.
 Calibration data may be saved in PDF format.
 The LO calibration data is also a valuable reference for External LO Mode to verify that the DUT is within the calibrated range of the LOs for proper phase locking.